-> Transit by ferry from Digby across the Bay of Funday to New Brunswick and continue to St Andrews.
-Yes, it is named after it’s Scottish cousin!
+Transit by ferry from Digby across the Bay of Funday to New Brunswick and continue to St Andrews.
+Yes, it is named after its Scottish cousin!
 Like all the Maritimes, life here revolves around the water and St Andrews is an ideal port for whale watching cruises.
 On land, St Andrews' star attraction is Kingsbrae Gardens covering a total of 27 acres.
-From St Andrews, tour tiny Minister Island, just a short 1 kilometre drive across the ocean floor at low tide.
+From St Andrews, tour tiny Minister Island - less than a mile drive across the ocean floor at low tide.
 The island is named after the Loyalist Anglican minister, Reverend Samuel Andrews, who first settled on the island in 1786 along with the home of visionary railway builder Sir William Van Horne.

 By water taxi from St Andrew, Campobello Island is full of lighthouses and hidden gems.
 It’s also the gateway to Roosevelt Campobello International Park and Franklin D. Roosevelt's summer residence.